csommerl/js120/109_explanations.md

 ### Hoisting of functions

-Functions defined with function declarations are hoisted, which means that they are virtually moved to the top of the scope in which they are declared and so can be invoked prior to their definition.
+Functions defined with function declarations are hoisted, which means that they are virtually moved to the top of the scope in which they are declared.
+Thus, such functions can be invoked prior to their definition within the scope in which they are declared.

-In contrast, functions defined with function expressions (including arrow functions) are not hoisted, which means that any attempt to invoke them prior to their definition raises a `ReferenceError`.
+In contrast, functions defined with function expressions (including arrow functions) are not hoisted.
+This means that any attempt to invoke them prior to their definition raises a `ReferenceError`.

 ---